Li-Ming-Fan/zhiqiang/zhiqiang/README.md

 zhiqiang, 之强, become strong.
 And similar to ziqiang, 自强, Self-strengthening.

-A platform for reinforcement learning algorithms.
+A platform for reinforcement learning.

 Work with PyTorch, but only in the implemented concrete agents and utils.torch_utils.